HTMX vs Alpine.js for Solo Developers

 Alpine.js Overview

-Alpine.js is a roughly 15kb framework that lets you add reactive behavior directly in your HTML using attributes like x-data, x-show, and x-on:click.
+Alpine.js is a tiny framework, about 7.1 kB gzipped, that lets you add reactive behavior directly in your HTML using attributes like x-data, x-show, and x-on:click.
+The entire surface area is just 15 directives, 6 properties, and 2 methods.
 If you have ever written Vue, the syntax will feel instantly familiar, except there is no build step and no component file format.
 You write the markup, sprinkle in some directives, and the page becomes interactive.

 It excels at the things a static page needs to do without a full framework.
 Dropdowns, tabs, modals, accordions, toggles, simple form validation, and small bits of local state are all one-liners.
 The whole library is small enough that you can include it in a marketing site or blog without feeling guilty about the bundle.